 - Neurobiological foundations underlying language and communication abilities; including speech, reading, and writing.

 - Relations between language and thought; social roles and norms on use of language and other forms of communication; social-cultural influences of assessment and interventions for language and communication disorders.

 Applications related to the motoric/articulatory contribution to speech and sound production and disorders such as dysfluency, articulation disorders, stuttering, and dysphonia are reviewed in Motor Function, Speech, and Rehabilitation (MFSR).

 Applications focusing on auditory processing, auditory disorders, and hearing are reviewed in Auditory System (AUD).
-Applications focusing on audition and hearing as they relate to language processes are reviewed in LCOM.
+Applications focusing on audition and hearing as they relate to speech and language processes are reviewed in LCOM.

-Applications focusing on language acquisition or processing are assigned to LCOM; applications on perception and cognition in other contexts will be assigned to Cognition and Perception (CP).
+Applications focusing on language acquisition or processing are assigned to LCOM; applications on perception and cognition in other contexts will be assigned to Human Complex Mental Function (HCMF).

 Applications involving language development in children with developmental disabilities, such as Fragile X or autism spectrum disorders, are generally reviewed in Child Psychopathology and Developmental Disorders (CPDD) if language development is considered as one of multiple manifestations of the disorder.
 Applications that focus only on language outcomes are typically assigned to LCOM.

-Applications that focus on low-level visual information processing or the structure and connectivity of neural systems underlying cognition and perception may be reviewed by Mechanisms of Sensory, Perceptual, and Cognitive Processes (SPC).
-Studies with a focus on speech perception and language processing may be reviewed by LCOM.
+Applications that focus on low-level visual information processing may be reviewed by Mechanisms of Sensory, Perceptual, and Cognitive Processes (NBVP).
+Studies with a focus on reading processes may be reviewed by LCOM.